kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

 - 🎯 It is a specific time period in the execution of javascript code where the variables declared with let and const exists but cannot be accessed until the value is assigned.

-- 🎯Any attempt to access them result in reference errors.
+- 🎯 Any attempt to access them result in reference errors.

-- 👍 `Example with let :`
+- 🎯 `Example with let :`

 ```
 console.log(x); // ReferenceError: Cannot access 'x' before initialization
 let x = 5;
 console.log(x); // Output: 5
 ```

-- 👍 The variable `x`is declared with `let`.
+- 🎯 The variable `x`is declared with `let`.

-- 👍 The `console.log(x)` before the declaration tries to access x while it's still in the `Temporal Dead Zone`, causing a `ReferenceError`.
+- 🎯 The `console.log(x)` before the declaration tries to access x while it's still in the `Temporal Dead Zone`, causing a `ReferenceError`.

-- 👍After the declaration, `x` is initialized with the value 5, so it can be accessed normally.
+- 🎯 After the declaration, `x` is initialized with the value 5, so it can be accessed normally.

 - 🎯 `let` vs. `var:` Variables declared with var are `hoisted` and initialized with `undefined` immediately, so they do not have a `Temporal Dead Zone`.

-- 👍 `Example with const :`
+- 🎯 `Example with const :`

 ```
 console.log(y); // ReferenceError: Cannot access 'y' before initialization